danomatika/ofxAppUtils/README.md

 ofxAppUtils is a set of utilities for OpenFrameworks application development including:

-* ofxApp: an ofBaseApp/ofxiPhoneApp extension with built in screen scaling, projection mapping transforms, quad warping, and an optional ofxControlPanel
+* ofxApp: an ofBaseApp/ofxiPhoneApp extension with optional screen scaling transformer & scene manager
 * ofxScene: a mini ofBaseApp/ofxiPhoneApp for writing stand alone scenes
 * ofxSceneManager: handles a list of scenes using a std::map
 * ofxTransformer: open gl transformer for origin translation, screen scaling, mirroring, and quad warping